olicooper/abp-queryfilter-test/README.md

 1. Disable the use of global query filters (the ABP `ModelBuilder.OnModelCreating()` query filter generation code is bypassed, so no calls to `Entity.UseQueryFilter()`)
 2. Intercept the query compilation and append the appropriate data filters

+## Current issues

-This sounds simpler than it actually is so the following issues are present in the solution:
+Replacing query filters sounds simpler than it actually is and there are many hurdles to overcome.

+The following known issues (non-exhaustive) are present in the solution:

-* EF performs multiple calls to the database when loading collections - Collection filtering doesn't currently work.
+* :x: Collection filtering doesn't currently work because EF performs multiple calls to the database when loading collections when `QuerySplittingBehavior.SplitQuery` is used.
-* Lazy/Eager/Implicit loading need to be considered.
+* :x: Lazy/Eager/Implicit loading isn't considered nor is `IgnoreAutoIncludes` and entity tracking etc.
-* Different DB providers implement things differently - Only Relational EF provider is currently implemented.
+* :x: Different DB providers implement things differently - Only Relational EF provider is currently implemented.
-* Queries are cached so updating queries is difficult when filters change - If filters change at runtime, they don't take effect.
+* :heavy_check_mark: Queries are cached so updating queries is difficult when filters change - ~~If filters change at runtime, they don't take effect.~~
-* Filters shouldn't be applied if the navigation items are not going to be loaded - This isn't fully operational yet.
+* :x: Filters shouldn't be applied if the navigation items are not going to be loaded.

 ## Running the project